 I don’t drag my feet when I walk and so the sole wedge has little wear.
 Even if I did drag my feet, the wedge is so durable that I believe they’d still be in great shape.
 The tobacco, full-grain leather has developed a nice patina and worn in look.
 There are marks across the boots, showing signs of age and wear that adds to the character IMO.

 As for conditioning, I’ve only conditioned these boots once, maybe twice with some Kiwi shoe polish.
 And when the soles get too dirty, I’ll simply wipe them with a wet cloth or a Lysol wipe and it cleans them right up.
-All in all, my Thorogood moc toes are holding up quite nicely after 4 seasons and I see them lasting well into the next 4 years.
+All in all, my Thorogood moc toes are holding up quite nicely after a handful of seasons and I see them lasting well into the next handful of years.

 SHOE SIZING, PRICE, ETC.